TangoMan222/Scripts/readme.md

 # PersonalPasswords

 ## Description
-**PersonalPasswords** is a Python script designed to generate password lists based on user-provided inputs such as names, important dates, and other personalized information.
-The script combines these inputs into various common password formats to generate comprehensive password lists, useful for password testing, personal security assessments, or research purposes.
+PersonalPasswords is a Python script that generates customized password lists based on OSINT-style prompts.
+By combining user-provided names, dates (with multiple formats), and character substitutions, it creates comprehensive wordlists useful for password spraying, red teaming, and personal security testing.

-The password list generated will vary in length depending on the number and complexity of the inputs provided.
-The script typically generates a minimum of **500,000 passwords**, with a standard list reaching approximately **1 million passwords**.
+The list length will vary depending on inputs.
+On average, tens of thousands to hundreds of thousands of unique passwords are generated per run.

 ## Features
 - Generates personalized password lists using combinations of names, dates, and custom input.